Join us for this master's in Sociolinguistics. You'll examine:

 You'll also be assigned an academic member of staff.
 They will be your personal tutor throughout your time with us.
 They can help with academic and personal issues.

-The Centre for Research in Linguistics and Language Sciences (CRiLLS) is one of the largest centres for linguistic research in Europe.
 You have a unique opportunity to acquire a wide range of methodologies and exposure to diverse theoretical perspectives to enrich your own research.
 We have a wide range of research supervisors you can work with.

 We offer subject-specific research training, including specialised practical workshops on statistical packages and software used in corpus linguistic methodologies.
 This specific training complements the research training programme you will be part of as a postgraduate research student.

 Student work in progress meetings

 Our 'student work in progress' meetings give you the opportunity to present your work to a student audience.
 You'll get instant feedback and discussions around your research.